 CHAIRMAN’S ANNUAL REPORT

-Firstly, a very warm welcome to our first AGM and then a big sincere thank you for all the commitment and hard work that you and your Neighbourhood Watch Teams have undertaken in partnership with the police, other agencies and the community, which has been greatly appreciated in helping to keep our parts of North Yorkshire a low crime district.
+Firstly, a very warm welcome to our AGM here in Hinderwell and then a big sincere thank you all for the commitment and hard work that you and your Neighbourhood Watch Teams have undertaken in order to ensure that the area covered by our Association within North Yorkshire remains a low crime district.

 NORTH YORKSHIRE POLICE COMMUNITY MESSAGING SERVICE

 I would like to record special thanks to PCSO Rowland Baxter for the sterling work that he has undertaken to hygiene some of our NHW data whilst on light duties – his findings have been much appreciated albeit that the work has resulted in considerable numbers of Members being removed from our data base due to their circumstances to withdraw from NHW for one reason or another, illness, moving away or the inevitable that happens to us all.

 As reported in my CMS Update of 19th December, your Association’s Officers have been extremely frustrated regarding the lack of progress in being able to regain our Association's access to the North Yorkshire Police (NYP) CMS dedicated NHW Channel following the introduction of the General Data Protection Regulation (GDPR) - a new EU regulation which came into force on 25th May 2018 with an aim to improve privacy and give greater control over personal information and how it is used.
 In our case – it has worked against us !!!